jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Research Log.md

 ---

 ## May
+### May 8th
+- Applying to Emergent Ventures + Protocol Labs

+### May 7th
+- Does not seem promising that my research work will be support by Verses this summer...
+- Looking for other places to apply for funding but ugh this is unfortunate
+- Lots of coding today for `miniraft`!
+Finally feeling like I'm becoming more fluent in Rust.
+Figured out some nasty named lifetime stuff today by drawing a few diagrams and kinda feel like a wizard!!!
+Small wins

 ### May 6th
 - Mostly writing up recent learnings and incorporating them into the [[thoughts/Rhizome Proposal|research proposal]]... lots of words today
 	- Sometimes I feel like I'm doing research to be able to do more research...